mhho3082/dotfiles/README.md

 </details>

-I also install language servers in Neovim through `nvim-lsp-installer`, and remove them when I don't use related languages.
+I also install language servers and such in Neovim through `mason.nvim`, and remove them when I don't use related languages.
-I will possibly migrate to `mason.nvim`, but it is hard to say.

 <details>
 <summary> Language servers </summary>